Plushie.Subscription (Plushie v0.7.2)

 Fires when the system theme changes (light/dark mode).

-Delivers %SystemEvent{type: :theme_changed, data: mode} to update/2 where mode is a string like "light" or "dark".
-The event_tag is for subscription management only.
+Delivers %SystemEvent{type: :theme_changed, value: mode} to update/2 where mode is a string like "light" or "dark".

 Fires when a window close is requested (e.g. user clicks the close button).